How Long Should A Blog Post Be? – A Thorough Analysis

 Is Word Count the Only Thing That Drives Traffic and Shares?

 For example, Seth Godin’s blog is known for being very short, with each post often being under 200 words.
+Here’s a blog post directly from his site:

+This is literally a blog he wrote.
+It’s all of 41 words.
+41 WORDS!
 He also get’s crazy amounts of shares and traffic.
 The reason why?

 He has a very large following and is very popular.
+He understands what his readers want and has established a relationship with his base that they respond to.

 What this means is that websites that have a large existing following base or authority on the web can still get great results with shorter posts.